Comparing Artist Profit on Society6 and Printful

-That prompted this blog post, a monetary data-based look at the differences in profit margins between using Society6, and what you stand to gain by using Printful.
-Artists deserve more, so why not work a little for it?
+To answer this question, we’ll be taking a monetary data-based look at the differences in profit margins between using Society6 and Printful.

 - Throw pillow

 - Custom phone cases

 As mentioned before, Society6 lets you set up a markup price only for three products in their catalog: art prints, framed prints, and canvas.
 In this case the markup you set equals your earnings.
 However, if you select a $0 markup for these products, you won’t earn anything from those orders.
 For all the other products, Society6 uses their base prices, and you get a 10% royalty from each sale you make.

 If you’re using Printful, you see how much each product and printing costs, and you can set your own retail price for it.
 So the main difference between Society6 and Printful in terms of pricing is that with Society6 you can’t control how much you earn from your artwork, while with Printful you can sell your art for how much you think it’s worth.

 Now, to understand how this affects your earnings, let’s calculate the profit the artist would make by selling the same item on both platforms.

 |Price you sell at (Society6 base price)||Profit with Printful||Profit with Society6|